Solid Tumors 2025 Hero

 Shinichiro Fuse, Professor, Nagoya University

-Volker Hessel, Professor, The University of Adelaide
+Volker Hessel, Professor, Adelaide University

 Yosuke Muranaka, Assistant Professor, Kyoto University